 Back in the 90’s and 00’s it used to be a crazy party island and for some inexplicable reason it got bad reputation but I really never understood why.

 It’s an island with amazing beauty and its golden sandy beaches are some of the best in Greece.
 Seriously…

-Though I have to say that the island is mainly more appealing to younger ages (up to 30 years old probably).
-But this shouldn’t stop you to visit Ios and explore it’s amazing beauty.
+Though I have to say that the island is mainly more appealing to younger ages (up to 30 years old probably), this shouldn’t stop you to visit Ios and explore it’s amazing beauty.

-Ios is about 40-45 mins by ferry from Santorini (check ferry timetables and prices here)
+Ios is about 40-45 mins away by ferry from Santorini (check ferry timetables and prices on Let’s Ferry website)